carpentries-incubator/twitter-with-twarc/setup.md

 > ## Obtain Access Token and Secret
 > On the App Page (twarc-app in the example) go to 'Keys and Tokens'.
 Generate 'Access Token and Secret Token'.
 Note down both Access Token
 > and Access Token Secret.
-If you want to use twarc on another computer, generate new keys and tokens {: .prereq}
+If you want to use twarc on another computer, generate new keys and tokens
+>
+> You will know you have succeeded when you have the following set of Keys and Tokens:
+> - Bearer Token
+> - API Key
+> - API Key Secret
+> - Access Token
+> - Access Token Secret
+{: .prereq}

 <!--